Zelasudil (RXC007, ROCK2 inhibitor)

 ROCK2 signalling plays a key role in both the inflammatory component and the tissue remodelling that drives disease progression in many fibrotic conditions.
 Our approach was to apply our medicinal chemistry expertise to produce a next-generation ROCK2 inhibitor with optimised characteristics including selectivity to improve safety profile and side effects, reduce drug-drug interaction liabilities and to have improved physicochemical properties to achieve increased exposures at lower doses.

-Zelasudil has been shown to be well tolerated in a Phase 1 clinical study in healthy volunteers and is now being investigated in a Phase 2 clinical programme in patients with IPF.
+In 2023, zelasudil was granted orphan drug designation by the FDA as a potential treatment for IPF.
+Zelasudil has been shown to be well tolerated in a Phase 1 clinical study in healthy volunteers and has recently completed a signal searching Phase 2a clinical programme in IPF patients.

 Zelasudil Highlights to date